magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 Where do happiness and suffering lie?
 If we don’t hold fast to, cling to or fix on to anything, as if it weren’t there – suffering doesn’t arise.
-Suffering arises from existence ().
-If there is existence, then there is birth. – clinging or attachment – this is the pre-requisite which creates suffering.
+Suffering arises from existence (*bhava*).
+If there is existence, then there is birth. *Upādāna* – clinging or attachment – this is the pre-requisite which creates suffering.
 Wherever suffering arises look into it.
 Don’t look too far away, look right into the present moment.
 Look at your own mind and body.
 When suffering arises ask, why is there suffering?
 Look right now.
 When happiness arises ask, what is the cause of that happiness?
 Look right there.
 Wherever these things arise be aware.
 Both happiness and suffering arise from clinging.

 The cultivators of old saw their minds in this way.
 There is only arising and ceasing.
 There is no abiding entity.
 They contemplated from